A major fashion aspiration right now appears to aim for nothing short of emotional resurrection.

 Tickets to the in-person parts of the show (which follow COVID-19 guidelines, Edwards assures) have almost sold out at this point, although the events are also streaming online.
 “One positive thing with the pandemic is that we can reach a wider audience,” she notes.

-Specifically, FWMN’s spring themes reflect fashion-industry trends that COVID-19 has reportedly accelerated.
+As far as post-pandemic themes go, FWMN’s direction this spring reflects fashion-industry trends that COVID-19 has reportedly accelerated.

 You can see those trends in the “State of Fashion 2021” report by McKinsey & Company.
 The consulting firm’s December release states that the pandemic has furthered consumer interest in “fairness and social justice.”
 In short, that suggests shoppers are paying closer attention to harmful and exploitative labor practices in big supply chains.
 On top of that, experts have raised the alarm on the resource-intensive fashion industry’s environmental impact.

-“I think one positive about the pandemic and everything that we’ve been through as a community in Minneapolis, with social unrest, is that I think people are starting to be more aware of where their clothes come from, and being a little more socially conscious about who makes their clothes, the story behind it, trying to stay away from fast fashion,” Edwards says.
+For Edwards, those themes have characterized a Minneapolis in flux.
+“I think one positive about the pandemic and everything that we’ve been through as a community in Minneapolis, with social unrest, is that I think people are starting to be more aware of where their clothes come from, and being a little more socially conscious about who makes their clothes, the story behind it, trying to stay away from fast fashion,” she says.

 Forswearing “fast fashion” (think: catwalk-inflected, cheaply produced clothes sold under bright mall fluorescence) means eliminating a relatively inexpensive option.
 That’s where the “vintage/thrift” theme comes in.
 “Obviously, not everyone can afford [sustainable clothing],” Edwards says, “so I think thrift shopping and Goodwill and all those places are having a moment that will continue.”
 (FWMN is featuring local options for vintage and resale, like Down the Rabbit Hole and Glam Diggers Vintage.)

-FWMN also marks what you could count as a grand Twin Cities debut for tucked-away, dreamnt-about outfits.
+FWMN also marks what you could count as a grand Twin Cities debut for tucked-away, dreamt-about outfits.

 For Edwards, it arrives after a period of personal apathy.
 She “just didn’t care” about fashion amid COVID-19 and social unrest.
 “I was feeling depressed and anxious and sad, and clothing has always been a sense of light in my life—it has been that one artform that really gets me excited,” she says.
 “And I just felt like I was wearing the same sweatshirt and—not even jeans: leggings—every day, and not doing my hair and makeup.
 I was just in this routine of sameness, like Groundhog Day.
 I just didn’t feel good.”